zcash/zcash/doc/wallet-backup.md

 ### Using `dumpwallet`

-This command inherited from bitcoin is depreciated.
+This command inherited from Bitcoin is deprecated.
 It will export private keys in a similar fashion as `z_exportwallet` but only for transparent addresses.